Date of Last Revision: November 3, 2020

 Compliance with Laws

-Information available through the Online Services (and Interactive Features) is not intended for distribution to, or use by, any non-U.S. military personnel or entity in any foreign jurisdiction or country where such distribution or use would be contrary to law or regulation.
+Information available through the Online Services is not intended for distribution to, or use by, any person or entity in any foreign jurisdiction or country where such distribution or use would be contrary to law or regulation.
 APUS makes no representation that the information available through the Online Services is appropriate or available for use in other non-U.S. locations, and access to the Online Services from any such locations where the content of the Online Services offered herein may be illegal is prohibited.
-Those who choose to access the Online Services from other non-U.S. locations do so on their own initiative and risk and are responsible for compliance with applicable local laws.
+Those who choose to access the Online Services from other non-U.S. locations do so on their own initiative and risk and are responsible for compliance with all applicable laws.

 These Terms of Service, as modified from time to time by APUS in writing and including any applicable student, employee or faculty handbooks, codes of conduct and other policies, as well as any policies that are incorporated by reference herein, set forth the entire understanding and agreement between you and APUS with respect to the subject matter hereof.
 APUS’s failure to exercise any right or provision of these Terms of Service shall not constitute a waiver of such right or provision.
 If any provision of these Terms of Service is found by a court of competent jurisdiction to be invalid, the parties nevertheless agree that the court should endeavor to give effect to the parties’ intentions as reflected in the provision and the other provisions of these Terms of Service will remain in full force and effect.
 These Terms of Service are provided in the English language and all communications and notices to be made or given pursuant to these Terms of Service will be in the English language.